LeslieAine/cake-shop/README.md

 # 📖 [About the Project] <a name="about-project"></a>

-**[todo List]** is a website built for a cake shop to display their confectionary and allow customers make orders
+**[cake-shop]** is a website built for a cake shop to display their confectionary and allow customers make orders

 ## 🛠 Built With <a name="built-with"></a>